What Happens When You Take Full Responsibility of Your Life

 Many others have been gripped by their “other self.”
 Tony Robbins explains this notion as a 3-part process:

-- Make a decision while in a passionate state
+- Make a decision while in a peak state

 - Committing to that decision